Basanta Kumar Biswas: Revolutionary activities

 Biswas was arrested on 26 February 1914 at Poragachha, Nadia while he went to perform the last rites for his father.
+He was also accused of throwing a bomb in the Lawrence Garden, Lahore, on 17 May 1913, in which a peon was killed.
 The trial, which came to be called the Delhi-Lahore Conspiracy Case, began on 23 May 1914 in Delhi; Amir Chand, Abadh Behari, and Bhai Balmukund, were condemned to death in the trial, and Basanta Biswas was found guilty but initially sentenced to life imprisonment as he was just seventeen years of old.

 An appeal was formulated at Lahore High Court.
 The Crown won its appeal and Biswas was sentenced to be hanged.

 Basanta Kumar Biswas was hanged on 11 May 1915 at Ambala Central Jail in Punjab aged twenty and became one of the youngest people to be executed during the Indian revolutionary struggles during the 20th century.